 Equity Market Highlights

-Overall, performance among non-US markets was also positive: The MSCI World ex USA Index, which reflects non-US developed markets, logged a 2.75% return and the MSCI Emerging Markets Index a 37.28% return2, making this the fifth highest return in the index history.
+Returns among non-US equity markets were even higher.
+The MSCI World ex USA Index, which reflects non-US developed markets, logged a 24.21% return and the MSCI Emerging Markets Index a 37.28% return2, making this the fifth highest return in the index history.

 Global Diversification Impact

-Overall, US equities outperformed equities in the developed ex US markets and emerging markets.
-As a result, a market cap-weighted global equity portfolio would have underperformed a US equity portfolio.
-Investors generally benefited from emphasizing value stocks around the world, as well as US small cap stocks.
+Developed ex US markets and emerging markets generally outperformed US equities.
+As a result, a market cap-weighted global equity portfolio would have outperformed a US equity portfolio.

 Developed ex US Markets

-Both US and non-US fixed income markets posted positive returns.
-The Bloomberg Barclays US Aggregate Bond Index gained 2.65%.
-The Bloomberg Barclays Global Aggregate Bond Index (hedged to USD) gained 3.95%.
+Both US and non-US fixed income markets posted positive returns in 2017.
+The Bloomberg Barclays US Aggregate Bond Index gained 3.54%.
+The Bloomberg Barclays Global Aggregate Bond Index (hedged to USD) gained 3.04%.

-Yield curves were generally upwardly sloped in many developed markets, indicating positive expected term premiums.
-Indeed, realized term premiums were positive in the US and globally as longer-term maturities outperformed their shorter-term counterparts.
+Yield curves were upwardly sloped in many developed markets for the year, indicating positive expected term premiums.
+Realized term premiums were indeed positive both globally and in the US as long-term maturities outperformed their shorter-term counterparts.

-In the US, the yield curve flattened as interest rates increased the most on the short end of the yield curve and were relatively unchanged on the long end.
-The yield on the 3-month US Treasury bill increased 0.35% to end the year at 0.51%.
-The yield on the 2-year US Treasury note increased 0.14% to 1.20%.
-The yield on the 10-year US Treasury note closed at a record low of 1.37% in July yet increased 0.18% for the year to end at 2.45%.
-The yield on the 30-year US Treasury bond increased 0.05% to end the year at 3.06%.
+In the US, the yield curve flattened as interest rates increased on the short end and decreased on the long end of the curve.
+The yield on the 3-month US Treasury bill increased 0.88% to end the year at 1.39%.
+The yield on the 2-year US Treasury note increased 0.69% to 1.89%.
+The yield on the 10-year US Treasury note decreased 0.05% for the year to end at 2.40%.
+The yield on the 30-year US Treasury bond decreased 0.32% to end the year at 2.74%.